playablefactoryAdmin/studio-docs/src/content/datajs/quickconvert.md

 # Quick Convert

-If you developed your game for old Gearbox edit page and trying to switch to new one, you can use this guide.
+If you developed your game for old platform edit page and trying to switch to new one, you can use this guide.

 Open your data.js: